Nazarene-Mustoor/DimeFlow/README.md

 ---

-If you wanna checkout the app, download the apk:
+If you wanna checkout the app, download the apk: [Download DimeFlow APK] (https://github.com/Nazarene-Mustoor/DimeFlow/releases/tag/v1.0)

+Stay tuned for updates! 🧃✨